-\PHYS Electives (11 hours)
+PHYS Electives (11 hours)

-\PHYS Electives (9 hours of 3000 or 4000 level)
+PHYS Electives (9 hours of 3000 or 4000 level)

-\No more than one credit hour can be a seminar course or special problem

-Arkansas Tech University offers complete pre-professional training programs in medicine, dentistry, and pharmacy.
+No more than one credit hour can be a seminar course or special problem medicine, dentistry, and pharmacy.
 The pre-professional curriculum is not a major.
 The major will be selected from the following list of majors that have been approved for the pre-professional curriculum: biology or chemistry.
 Statements and curricula for these programs are listed below.